IliasHad/shopify-price-formatter/README.md

 Contributions are welcome!
 Please read the CONTRIBUTING.md file for guidelines.

 Issues
-If you encounter any issues or have suggestions for improvements, please open an issue.
+If you encounter any issues or have suggestions for improvements, please open an [issue](https://github.com/IliasHad/shopify-price-formatter/issues)